ashishsancheti/Solar-Refrigeration-in-IIT-Madras/README.md

 ## Problem Statement
 Solar Energy can be used for refrigeration as well.
-IITM plans to use solar energy for refrigeration purposes, specifically for cooling portable water.
+Indian Institute of Technology, Madras plans to use solar energy for refrigeration purposes, specifically for cooling portable water.
 <br>
 1. Calculate amount of water needed to be cooled on a daily basis for drinking purposes?
 2. The technology used for this application